A Peer-Reviewed, Open Access Database

 The clinical aspects of modern oncology are becoming ever more complex.
 This is an inevitable outcome of the new era of precision medicine, where patients are increasingly treated with targeted or immunotherapies, which will eventually number in hundreds, compared with the relatively small number of today’s broad-spectrum chemotherapy regiments.

 How to keep an oncologist abreast of the new developments and findings that bear light on which drugs to use in which molecular context?
 The relative efficacy of new drugs is initially assessed in randomized clinical trials.
-But the patient population reflected in trials is a relatively small and highly selective sampling of real-world afflicted individuals.
+But the patient population reflected in trials is a relatively small and highly selective sampling of real-world afflicted individuals; to compound this problem, N of 1 studies and full case reports are rarely published because they are not sufficiently “high impact.”
 Given our new understanding of the heterogeneity of tumors even within a given histology or subtype, and the number of treatments and potential combinations growing at an unprecedented rate, there is no possibility of gaining a full understanding of pathways and drug efficacy through clinical trial results alone.

 What is needed is a searchable database that contains information on the genetic alterations in tumors of individual patients, treatments received, and outcomes; also, where relevant and available, the likely mechanisms of resistance (by sequencing and analysis of tumors that recur).